 Variety is the key

 Kids like counting!
 Imitate a metronome with 1,2,3,4 and repeat.
 This introduces rhythm.
-They can use clapping, a drumstick or a note on the piano to participate.
+For example, they can use clapping, a drumstick or a note on the piano to participate.

 A lot should be learnt away from the piano for children under 5.
-The musical alphabet (forwards and backwards) using cue cards is useful.
+For instance, the musical alphabet (forwards and backwards) using cue cards is useful.
 Sit at the piano together and try storytelling.
 Something like, Papa Bear (low notes), Mama Bear (middle notes) and Baby Bear (High notes) can be fun.

 As you can see, there is a lot that can be achieved well before your child begins to formally ‘learn’ the piano.
 Singing (pitch), dancing (coordination), drumming (rhythm) and listening to music (composition and storytelling) are all very valuable.
 There are also Preschool music programs that utilise these techniques.